 I took my Module 1 exam in December, 2014 and I got Pass with Distinction.
 To prepare for the exam, I took an online course with ITI Istanbul.
 It was conducted via Moodle and there were lots of useful links and how-to guides, including ‘What to do first’.
 Our exam practice papers were graded promptly and we received constructive feedback.
 One great thing about the course is that when the time comes to register for the exam, should you decide that you are not quite ready yet, you can enroll into the next online course free of charge.
 Another useful feature was the forum where you could post all your silly questions and concerns which were answered by your peers and tutors.
 I outlined some tips for Module one specifically in this post.

 For Module 2, I traveled to Sofia, Bulgaria and did a full-time blended course with AVO.
+I got Pass with Merit.
 I chose this center based on the timing: because the course is blended and some work is done online before the course starts (namely, EPA and LSA1), the course itself is only 5 weeks long.
 Not to mention the lovely Sofia as a location.
-I am currently awaiting my internal assignment grades – once I have them, I will write a detailed post about doing Module 2 so watch this space (or better yet, subscribe to the blog to receive new posts in your email inbox)

 I did Module 3 with ITI Istanbul.
 As my specialism, I chose to focus on EAP because it was relevant for my teaching context at the time and I was able to draw on my experience for examples of issues in this area.
 As far as the preparation course, we received some guidelines on choosing a focus and on writing style.
 We were able to discuss our choice of specialism in online Moodle forums as well as ask any other questions.
 Then we were given deadlines for completing each part of the paper, e.g. introduction, specialism etc. After each stage, we submitted a draft for feedback.
 The feedback covered not just the newly completed stage, but also everything written up to that point.